Search and Filter

 Are Students On Track?: Comparing the Predictive Validity of Administrative and Survey Measures of Cognitive and Noncognitive Skills for Long-Term Outcomes

-Education leaders must identify valid metrics to predict student long-term success.
-We exploit a unique dataset containing data on cognitive skills, self-regulation, behavior, course performance, and test scores for 8th-grade students.
-We link these data to data on students' high school outcomes, college enrollment, persistence, and on-time degree completion.
-Cognitive tests and survey-based self-regulation measures predict high school and college outcomes.
-However, these relationships become small and lose statistical significance when we control for test scores and a behavioral index.
-For leaders hoping to identify the best on-track indicators for college completion, the information collected in student longitudinal data systems better predicts both short- and long-run educational outcomes than these survey-based measures of self-regulation and cognitive skills.
+Education leaders need valid metrics to predict students’ long-term success.
+We use a unique dataset with cognitive skills, self-regulation, behavior, course performance, and test scores for 8th-grade students from a Northeast school district.
+We link these data to students' high school outcomes, college enrollment, persistence, and on-time degree completion.
+Survey-based cognitive and self-regulation measures predict high school and college outcomes.
+However, these relationships become small and lose statistical significance when test scores, GPA, and an absences-suspensions index are included in the predictive models.
+For leaders hoping to identify the best on-track indicators for college completion, the information collected in student longitudinal data systems better predicts both short- and long-term educational outcomes than the survey-based self-regulation and cognitive measures.

 Education level